 State School Finance Profiles

 School funding is both enormously important and extremely complicated.
 Large amounts of finance data are collected every year by districts, states, and the federal government.
-These data are used produce volumes of reports and papers, which vary widely in terms of empirical rigor, often leading to conflicting conclusions.
-This can be frustrating for policymakers, parents, advocates, and other stakeholders.
+These data are used by scholars and organizations to produce volumes of reports and papers, which vary widely in terms of empirical rigor, and sometimes reach conflicting conclusions.
+This can be frustrating for policymakers, parents, educators, advocates, and other stakeholders.

 The primary purpose of the School Finance Indicators Database (SFID) is to cut through this clutter.
-It is a collection of finance and resource allocation measures that is based on sophisticated and widely accepted methods, but is also designed to be easy for non-researchers to understand and use.
+It is a collection of finance and resource allocation measures that are based on sophisticated and widely accepted methods, but also designed to be easy for non-researchers to understand and use.

-Each year, we publish an annual report summarizing key findings from the SFID.
-Although this report does present data from every state, it does not allow for the kind of state-specific detail that many users desire.
-Moreover, while all of our state indicators data are available to the public, analyzing datasets, as well as compiling and contextualizing results from a variety of different measures, can be difficult and time-consuming.
+Each year, we publish a report summarizing key findings from the SFID.
+Although this report does present data from every state, it does not allow for the kind of convenient state-specific summary that many users desire.
+Moreover, while all of our state indicators data are available to the public, the fact remains that analyzing datasets, as well as compiling and contextualizing results from a variety of different measures, can be difficult and time-consuming.
 These 51 one-page state profiles pull together a selection of key measures into one place and provide a succinct summary of each state’s (and D.C.’s) public K-12 finance system.
 They are published every year as an accompaniment to the annual report.
-These 2017-18 profiles were published as part of the 2021 annual report.

 To download an individual state profile, use the drop down menu above.
 Or download the full set of 51 profiles.